 How about integrating features like ML, AI, Real-time tracking, Payment Gateway integration, Face detection?
 If it solves the problem of your users easily, try integrating these features into your application.

 - Are there any irrelevant features in the list?

-Just remember, adding irrelevant features won’t do any good and negatively affects the performance of the app.
+Just remember, adding irrelevant features won’t do any good and affects the performance of the app.
 At the initial stage, we recommend you to only list down the features that will add value to your app.
 Once you release the first version, then work on the remaining features.

 This will help you and your team focus entirely on the things that really matter.
 You can use this list as a guide throughout the app development process.